 Unfortunately, in our society, we are governed by the head.
 Logic and reason are the name of the game.
 Absurdity, kookiness and playfulness are limited to children and crazy people.
 But why?
 I boiled it down to it having to do with our emotions.
 How we act emotionally has a HUGE effect on how others perceive us.
 And we are concerned about what they think.
 We are programmed from a very young age to not burst out in laughter for no reason.
 It might offend someone.
 You might be labelled as that crazy person.
 Then your life is over.
 But what if you were given a safe space where it's OKAY to be weird, speak gibberish and honk someone else's nose?And you knew there was the physical benefit of releasing endorphins and making new friends?
 How much un-programming would it take?

 At the end of conference (so graciously led by the founder of the American School of Laughter Yoga, Sebastien Gendry) I felt like I had a chance to find a new perspective on things.
-Just like in that exercise with the switching back and forth between crying and laughing, life is full of emotional ups and downs.
+Just as in the chin-tilting exercise, life is full of emotional ups and downs.
 The tears (happy or sad) will be there either way, but we can create and share whatever reality we want just based on our intention.
 One of the most profound and amazing things about laughter yoga is that it really allows us to understand that we are one.
 Through this understanding, we can come closer to finding peace and joy within us and our surrounding communities.
 It all just starts with a smile.